- Up to 1% cashback on spending

 - Annual fee: $125

-With its current introductory offer, the ANZ Cashback Visa Platinum allows new cardholders to pay no annual fee for the first year, providing the opportunity to earn cashback rewards on their card spending while trying out the rest of the card’s features ‘for free’.
+With its current introductory offer, the ANZ Cashback Visa Platinum provides cardholders the opportunity to earn cashback rewards on their card spending while enjoying the rest of the card’s features.
 Cardholders can benefit from up to 1% cashback on their card spending, with no cap on the amount they can earn back.
 Other features offered include overseas travel insurance and access to platinum privileges.

 One of the most appealing aspects of the ANZ Cashback Visa Platinum is its simplicity.
 This is a rewards card without the complex rewards programme.
 Instead of worrying about tiered earn rates, points shaping and how to get the most out of the points you earn, you simply receive cashback on your card spending at the end of each year, which you can then spend as you like.